Acupuncture is an effective adjunct to drug pain relief, especially for conditions such as arthritis.

 Legally it must only be performed by a Veterinary Surgeon.

 There have been no official reports of problems in animals, but there are very occasionally problems in humans treated with acupuncture (which could usually be avoided with care and a good knowledge of anatomy).
-Human acupuncturists do not have to be doctors.
+Human acupuncturists do not have to be trained medical doctors.

 Sarah only uses high quality acupuncture needles, which are used only once, and are disposable.